MortimerMcMire/MWSE-QuickLoot/README.md

-QuickLoot
+# QuickLoot

-by mort

-Version 2
+Version 2.01

 Adds a Fallout 4-style to Morrowind.
 Requires MWSE-lua.
+Mod of the Month January 2019

+2.01 update:
+-swapped load event back to initialize

 2.0 update:
 -fixed quickloot accidentally taking items that can't be carried (invisible lights)